What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 A 100-person team at 75% turnover (chain operation): 75 replacements per year, ~$440,000.

 For comparison, that 50-person operation is probably generating $1.5-2M in annual revenue.
 The turnover cost is 10-14% of revenue, larger than the net profit margin on most independents.
-Most of it never shows up as “turnover cost” anywhere on the P&L. It is hidden inside food cost (waste from new hires), labor (overtime for coverage), and the slow erosion of repeat customer visits.
+None of it shows up labeled “turnover” anywhere on the P&L. It’s hidden inside food cost (waste from new hires), labor (overtime for coverage), and the slow erosion of repeat customers who stopped coming back because their favorite bartender left.

 This is why retention spend almost always beats wage suppression.
-The line cook making fifty cents an hour less is not saving you $1,000 a year.
-He is costing you $5,000-$7,000 a year on average across the inevitable replacement cycle.
+The line cook making fifty cents an hour less isn’t saving you $1,000 a year.
+He’s costing you $5,000-$7,000 a year on average across the replacement cycle you’re going to pay for whether you planned on it or not.
+I know, because I ran that exact trade and lost it.

 Why most quits happen in the first 90 days #